BenchR267/blog/content/post/A_New_Beginning.md

 1. I want to write a **blog post every week**.
 2. I want to create an **own programming language** (with compiler/interpreter-toolchain).

 Both are measurable, but not 100% defined.
 A blog post every week doesn't mean that I have to publish something **valuable, technical** every week.
 It could also be some **random stuff**.
-The blog posts will be either [here](https://blog.benchr.de) or at my [swift blog](https://swift.benchr.de).
+The blog posts will all be published [here](https://blog.benchr.de).
 Some (or maybe a lot of those) posts will be related to the second challenge.

 I bought the freshly released book [Writing An Interpreter In Go](https://interpreterbook.com) and really enjoyed the first chapters so far.
 I learned the basics of **compiler and interpreters** during the exam phase of my bachelor degree and even created a very [basic compiler for the language pl0](https://github.com/BenchR267/pl0Compiler) during that time (Please don't look at the code 🙈).
 I definitely want to know more about that.